Forget Clean Makeup. The Clean Manicure Is Invading London Salons

 Advertisement

+I tried the reverse French manicure (flipping the tip so that it sits above the cuticle) with a silver shade (CND Vinylux Divine Diamond Nail Varnish, $21).
+This complements rather than overpowers the sheer pink base.
+I guided the silver polish with a small nail art brush — which you can also get from Amazon — and cleaned up any excess that landed on my skin with another thin brush dipped in nail polish remover.
+It doesn't have to be accurate but practice does make perfect.

 If you're feeling fancy or want your manicure to really last, head to your local salon for a gel manicure.
 The shine from this is unmatched and lasts for up to three weeks compared to standard polish, which might chip easily.
-Georgia recommends asking for OPI Nail Polish in Bubble Bath, £13.90, or the aforementioned Put It In Neutral layered together.
-She also loves Bio Sculpture Nail Polish in Sweet Candy Breath, £12, Lyrics of a Lily, £12, and French Créme, £12, which she layers accordingly to create a bespoke shade to suit each client's skin tone.
+Georgia recommends asking for OPI Nail Polish in Bubble Bath, $14.99, or the aforementioned Put It In Neutral layered together.

 How to nail clean manicure skincare